Walking, traffic vibration, wind, and other factors can cause floors and buildings to sway significantly, often due to a phenomenon called "resonance.

 Meaning of Resonance Curve

-If the natural frequency of an object is 2 Hz (two vibrations per second), the relationship between the frequency of the input vibration (Hz) and the magnitude of the generated vibration oscillation is represented by the resonance curve shown in Figure 1.
+When the natural frequency of an object is 2 Hz (two vibrations per second), the relationship between the frequency of input vibration (Hz) and the magnitude of the resulting shaking is shown in Figure 1 and is called a resonance curve.

 As the excitation frequency approaches the natural frequency (2 Hz), the shaking increases, reaching a maximum at the natural frequency.
 As the excitation frequency moves away from the natural frequency, the shaking becomes smaller.